-Although homosexuality was a punishable offence, Germany, in particular Berlin during the 1920s was recognised worldwide as a centre of gay culture.
-Magnus Hirschfeld, a homosexual Jewish physician and sexologist was crucial in his contributions to queer culture during the Weimar Era.
+Although homosexuality was a punishable offence, 1920s Germany, and in particular Berlin, was recognised worldwide as a centre of gay culture.
+Magnus Hirschfeld, a homosexual Jewish physician and sexologist played a crucial role in this with his contributions to queer culture during the Weimar Era.
 In fact, John D’Emilio, the co-author of the book Intimate Matters: A History of Sexuality in America, acknowledged Hirschfeld as “the founder of the first gay liberation movement”.

 In 1897, Hirschfeld established the Wissenschaftlich humanitäres Komittee in Berlin with the intention of lobbying against anti-gay laws in Germany.
 The institution worked using scientific data to combat negative societal and legal attitudes towards the LGBT+ community, with its motto being er Scientiam ad Justitiam “Through science to justice”.
 Hirschfeld and the committee demonstrated the innate nature of homosexuality as opposed to an active lifestyle choice and therefore the absurdity of criminalising it.

 Max Spohr worked with Magnus Hirschfeld to publish and distribute sexological studies and popular LGBT+ literature, including the book Die Transvestiten (The Transvestites).

 In 1919, Hirschfeld founded the Institut für Sexualwissenschaft, which went on to survive Germany’s Weimar era.
 It was based in a large villa in central Berlin and was a place where people could go for help concerning all manner of sex-related issues and concerns such as gender transition and birth control.

 The institute also circulated a petition amongst the elite class in an attempt to urge the government under Kaiser Wilhelm II to repeal anti-sodomy laws, which actually reached as far as the Reichstag in 1898.